spustlik/SolutionEx/SolutionExtensions/overview.md

 ### More
 * add `[Description("caption")]` attribute to Run method or class to allow inspection of caption
-* add public non-static property called `Argument`, and config argument value of extension to parametrize you run
+* add public non-static property called `Argument`, and config argument value of extension to parametrize your run
+* if argument starts with "?", user will be asked for it (with default value)
+* for questions you can also use `[Description]` attribute on `Argument` property

 ```
 public class MyExtension
 {
+    [Description("What is great?")]
     public string Argument { get; set; }
     [Description("My great extension")]
     public void Run(DTE dte)